 This is the comunity page for KDE Connect.
+Feel free to edit it!
 It should contain useful and up to date resources for both users and developers.

 KDE Connect is a project to communicate across all your devices.
 For example, with KDE Connect you can receive your phone notifications on your desktop computer, control music playing on your phone from your desktop, or use your phone as a remote control for your desktop.
 To achieve this, KDE Connect:

 You will most likely find the KDE Connect desktop component as a package in your distribution's repos.
 If you use a desktop environment other than KDE's Plasma, you might also want to install indicator-kdeconnect, that provides a system tray as a GUI for other desktops.

 KDE Connect uses dynamic ports in the range 1714-1764 for UDP and TCP.
 So if you are behind a firewall, make sure to open this port range for both TCP and UDP.
 Otherwise, make sure your network is not blocking UDP broadcast packets.